 Department of Accounting

-The Accounting On-Campus Recruiting Program is very successful.
-Usually 25-30 accounting firms participate (including the Big 4).
-First time students are required to participate in an accounting workshop (how to prepare a resume/behavioral interviews).
-Their resumes are critiqued prior to them participating.
+The Accounting On-Campus Recruiting program is very successful.
+Usually, 25 to 30 accounting firms participate (including the Big Four).
+First-time students are required to participate in an accounting workshop (how to prepare a resume/behavioral interview).
+Their resumes are critiqued prior to their participation.
 Most of the accounting firms want at least a 3.0 GPA, but some of the smaller firms or private accounting companies will accept 2.7/2.8.
 Students get a schedule of the firms participating and the job descriptions.
 Students complete a form with their resumes attached.
 Two weeks prior to the interview date, the resumes are forwarded to the firms the students indicated.
 Interviews are scheduled.
 Contact Mary Sakin, Director of Placement and Outreach, Silberman College of Business, at email@example.com.

 School of Education